 Scholarly Commons Citation

 Donohue, Laura K., "High Technology, Consumer Privacy, and U.S. National Security" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1457.
+1457.